Jock Wallace Jr.: Return to Scotland

 Wallace returned to Scotland in 1982, taking charge of Motherwell.
 In November 1983 he returned to manage a Rangers side that, under John Greig, had consistently under-performed since Wallace's departure.
 The success of the New Firm of Aberdeen and Dundee United had seen Rangers turn to Alex Ferguson, the Aberdeen manager, who rejected the offer to take over at Ibrox.
 The club then approached Dundee United boss Jim McLean, who also declined, prompting Rangers to turn to Wallace again.
 In spite of capturing two League Cups, Wallace's second spell with Rangers was a frustrating one as the club failed to dent the dominance of the New Firm and offered only sporadic challenge to Celtic.
 Arguably his primary achievement in that spell was supporting a young, unsure Ally McCoist who went on to lead the forward line in the club's successes some years later.
 He was sacked by Rangers in April 1986, and then had short spells with Sevilla in Spain from 1986 to 1987, and in England with Colchester United from 1988 to 1990.

 Wallace died from Parkinson's disease in 1996, aged 60, and is still widely remembered by Rangers fans as one of their club's greatest ever managers.

 Management style

-Wallace was a classic Scottish manager of the type familiar to modern fans in the guise of Sir Alex Ferguson, renowned for their ability to lose their temper and terrify players who were not trying their best.
+Wallace was renowned for his ability to lose his temper and terrify players who he thought were not trying their best.
 Gary Lineker, who played under Wallace at Leicester City, is quoted as saying "[he] pinned me against the dressing room wall at half-time and called me a lazy English this and that.
 We were 2–0 up and I'd scored both goals.
 I didn't score in the second half – I was still shaking!"

 Mark Warburton, who later went on to also manage Rangers, said of his time as a youth player at Leicester City, that he took a dislike to the training methods of Wallace, later saying "he was a Marine.
 We had runs on sand-dunes, running until we threw up.
 I learned a lot from that, never treating a player that way".
 However, most of Wallace's players adored him.